Seleznev-nvkz/service-inspector/README.md

 ## How to use
 ### How make new checker
-You should to create new class inheretaning from `InspectorAbstract` from `utils.common`.
+You should to create new class inheriting from `InspectorAbstract` from `utils.common`.
 Simple example:
 ```
 class GoogleInspector(InspectorAbstract):
   interval = 60